filiBit/clean-node-api/README.md

 1. Run the following command inside the project folder: `node index.js`
 2. After the app is built and started, you should see a message about the server state

+## Known Issues:
+- In some environments, methods in Node's FileSystem module have case insensitive path arguments.
+That can cause data operations to be performed on invalid resources.

 ## Any questions?
 filip.biterski@gmail.com